YehorBoiar/GameOfLife/README.md

 git checkout <branchName>
 ```

-When you finish implementing your featrure and you think that it can go to the master branch
+When you finish implementing your feature and you think that it can go to the master branch
 ```git
 git checkout master
 git merge <branchName>